 While there are many different styles and ways to teach a yoga class, there are three overriding methods that will help you construct a good rhythm in practice.
 These three main styles of sequencing make your classes flow seamlessly and effectively, and will be of most benefit to your students.

-The following is a breakdown of these different approaches and the best practices to utilise each.
+The following is a breakdown of these different approaches and the best practices for developing a yoga flow sequence.